Attention to detail, milkshakes fire German glory

 Loew had made wholesale changes before the Italy match.
 When Germany lost, critics said Loew was guilty of over-coaching and was a control freak.

-In Brazil he decided he would not get burned like that again and re-jigged his high-scoring team to give it more defensive strength by including four towering center-backs, sacrificing speed and crossing proficiency for a tighter defense.
+In Brazil he decided he would not get burned like that again and re-jigged his high-scoring team to give it more defensive strength by including four towering centre-backs, sacrificing speed and crossing proficiency for a tighter defence.

-The move was poorly understood and widely criticized.
+The move was poorly understood and widely criticised.
 The German public wanted attractive, high-scoring play and assured victories.

 In the eyes of many, Loew also committed a cardinal sin by putting his captain Lahm, considered by many to be the world’s best right back, into midfield for the first four matches.